Sfecher/Trekbook/Trekbook User Manual.md

 Step 20: When you have filled everything out and you are satisfied with the information you selected click the “Log It” button at the bottom of the screen.

+Setp 21: Once you have clicked the "Log It" button you should be re-directed to the home page where you will see your new location as well as all of your previous locations.